git-pull/tao-of-tmux/manuscript/00-foreword.md

 [*Server*](#server) gives life to the unseen workhorse behind the scenes that powers tmux.
-You'll think of tmux differently and may be impressed that a client-server architecture could be presented so seamlessly to end users.
+You'll think of tmux differently and may be impressed that a client-server architecture could be presented to end users so seamlessly.

 [*Sessions*](#sessions) are the containers holding windows.
-You'll learn what sessions are and how they helps organize your workspace in the terminal.
+You'll learn what sessions are and how they help organize your workspace in the terminal.
 You'll learn how to manipulate and rename and traverse sessions.

 [*Windows*](#windows) are what you see when tmux is open in front of you.